Telescope imaging beyond the Rayleigh limit in extremely low SNR: Conclusion

-We also note that SSRI could serve as an effective benchmark for assessing the performance of quantum superresolution techniques, as it addresses conventional imaging challenges that have not been directly confronted in the quantum domain thus far.
-This development can help guide future research efforts in imaging and localization methods, ultimately leading to more sophisticated and accurate solutions for a broad spectrum of imaging applications.
+In conclusion, our novel SSRI algorithm presents an advance in addressing the longstanding challenge of overcoming the Rayleigh limit in telescope imaging systems, particularly under low SNR conditions.
+We experimentally demonstrated that SSRI consistently surpasses established algorithms like Richardson-Lucy and CLEAN in accurately determining the position, brightness, and count of point sources under different separation and SNR scenarios.
+We note that SSRI could serve as an effective benchmark for assessing the performance of quantum superresolution techniques, as it addresses conventional imaging challenges that have not been directly confronted in the quantum domain thus far.
+This development can help guide future research efforts in imaging and localization methods, ultimately leading to more accurate solutions for a broad spectrum of telescope imaging applications.

-In conclusion, our novel SSRI algorithm presents a significant breakthrough in addressing the longstanding challenge of overcoming the diffraction limit in optical imaging systems, particularly under low SNR conditions.
-Its potential impact extends across a multitude of fields and is poised to facilitate new insights and discoveries by enabling accurate measurements and localization of point sources that were previously considered unattainable.